TejaBeta/kubectl-ttl/README.md

 **WIP**

-A kubectl plugin to add `time-to-live` option to Kubernetes resources to run experiments
+A kubectl plugin to add `time-to-live` option to Kubernetes resources to run experiments.

 ## Story time (Why?)